 If your application is successful, you should receive payment directly into your bank account within 3 to 5 working days from the date of our decision.
 The payment will not affect your Universal Credit, Housing Benefit or Council Tax Support entitlement but may be subject to Income Tax.

 Each adult can make a claim if they meet the criteria.
 There is one payment per period of self-isolation.
 If, in the future, you need to self-isolate again, you can make a further claim assuming you meet the criteria and there is a gap between your periods of self-isolation.
 If you are isolating at an address that is not your normal home, you must claim direct to the authority where you normally live.

-You must make your application no later than 14 days after your period of self-isolation ends.
+You must make your application no later than 28 days after your period of self-isolation starts.

 Who cannot get the Test and Trace Support Payment

 You will be not be eligible in any of the following circumstances:

 - You are quarantining after travelling abroad (unless you test positive during the quarantine period)